Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 We all have different attitudes towards different aspects of life: some of us are environmentalists which means we have a positive attitude towards policies and actions that will help protect the environment.
 We can have a negative attitude towards smoking.
 A positive attitude towards recycling.
 We have beliefs when it comes to social issues like immigration, abortion, animal rights, human rights.
 An attitude is basically our favorable or unfavorable evaluation of anything we encounter: a movement, an action, a system, a political issue, a social issue, a thing, a place, a person, etc.

-These attitudes or beliefs are connected to our actions in very big ways.
-Our attitudes affect our behaviors because we seek consistency between our beliefs and actions, but our behavior can also affect our attitudes or beliefs and it’s in this realm where we’ll be focusing on today.
+These are connected to our actions in very big ways, and they affect our behaviors because we seek consistency between our beliefs and actions, but our behavior can also affect our attitudes and it’s in this realm where we’ll be focusing on today.

-When our behavior contradicts or is in opposition to our attitudes, there is a sense of unease, a feeling of discomfort that as human beings we want to avoid and not feel, as it gives us great psychological discomfort.
+When our behavior contradicts or is in opposition to our belief systems, there is a sense of unease, a feeling of discomfort that as human beings we want to avoid and not feel, as it gives us great psychological discomfort.

 According to cognitive dissonance theory, when faced with this discomfort, human beings usually do one of two things: